shibatch/nofreelunch/README.md

 extent.
 There is no guarantee that fair decisions will be made in such services, but if trained experts are consulted, better results can be expected than relying on novice maintainers.
 And to hire such experts, funds need to be raised.
+In any case, it is not appropriate to name untrained and unpaid maintainers as a consultation contact, but rather, it should be clearly stated that maintainers are not a consultation contact.

 Frankly, I cannot help but be surprised that so many prominent OSS projects have already adopted such codes of conduct that are ambiguous